CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Read Existing User

 - To read User(s), send a GET request using the path '/user'.
-- The GET request must include the JWT of the user in the authorization header.
+- The request must include the JWT of the user in the authorization header.
 - A request with no parameters will return all Users.
 - A 200 status code, status bool, and the retrieved data will be returned upon success.
 - A 404 status code, status bool, and message indicating "User not found."